STEM OPT: Frequently Asked Questions

 Can I travel outside the US with a pending H-1B application?

 You will need to contact your employer, firm, or attorney to understand your travel limitations.
+You will also want to be in touch with your HIO Advisor if your H-1B petition was filed via consular notify.

 I was just approved for an H-1B, and I want to maximize my work authorization time by staying on STEM OPT before I switch.
 What should I do?